 Please talk to your Show Coordinator ASAP if you think you may be eligible for consideration.

-If a student is unable to attend any portion of the auditioning weekend, they are ineligible for principal character casting (as classified by the director & included on the posted character descriptions) and may only be considered for ensemble roles (“Ensemble Roles” may include featured ensemble, supporting ensemble, additional ensemble).
-Students who are able to attend the Callback Audition (if invited) may still be considered for full casting options.
+If a student is unable to attend any portion of the auditioning weekend, they are ineligible for principal character casting and may only be considered for ensemble roles (“Ensemble Roles” may include featured ensemble, supporting ensemble, additional ensemble).
+Students who are able to attend Callbacks (if invited) may still be considered for full casting options.